 I. Abstract

 Throughout the term the tech team worked to complete the DEVELOPedia sharing and storing website.
 DEVELOPedia is a repository which strives to organize and share the wealth of information, technical knowledge, and practices accumulated both during and as a result of NASA DEVELOP’s applied science research projects.
 DEVELOPedia had a long list of issues and ideas from the previous term to be implemented before the site was ready to be used.
-The plan involved using the current Langley Node participants to test the site and gauge its popularity throughout the fall term to prepare for a limited live launch in the spring at the just the Langley Node where participants will use it for their entire list of deliverables.
-DEVELOPedia will go full live nationally for the summer 2015 session.
+The plan involved using the current Langley Node participants to test the site and gauge its popularity throughout the fall term to prepare for a limited live launch in the spring at just the Langley Node where participants will use it for their entire list of deliverables.
+DEVELOPedia will go full live nationally for the summer 2015 term.

 The DEVELOPedia site will allow users to complete a multitude of functions not available on the DEVELOP Exchange.
-These features will include, but aren’t limited to: being able to look up keywords in old projects, search previous end users and partners, research the projects completed under each application area, view current list of proposals both approved and not approved, and allow real time editing of all of the features.
+These features will include, but aren’t limited to: looking up keywords in old projects, searching previous end users and partners, researching the projects completed under each application area, viewing current list of proposals both approved and not approved, and allowing real time editing of all of the deliverables.
 DEVELOPedia is also accessible to participants once they leave the program giving them permanent access to their old projects and reviewing the research of others.
 This will also create a quasi-DEVELOP alumni database using LinkedIn profiles.

-.

 II.
 Introduction

-The DEVELOP National Program provides young professionals with the opportunity to lead, create, (and complete) earth science related projects.
-Every year, the DEVELOP Program hosts three separate terms (fall/spring/summer), usually undertaking new projects every term with newly hired participants.
-All pertinent data from past three years including participants, projects, and deliverables is in the process of being transferred from DEVELOP Exchange.
+The DEVELOP National Program provides participants with the opportunity to lead, create, and complete earth science related projects.
+Every year, the DEVELOP Program hosts three separate terms (spring/summer/fall), combining new projects and participants each term with some returners.
+All pertinent data from past three years including participants, projects, and deliverables is in the process of being transferred from the DEVELOP Exchange.
 The website is organized with a “forum-like” template with a long list of folders containing internal folders with files of interest.
 DEVELOPedia has been updated this term to be more user friendly with more functionality using MediaWiki.

 MediaWiki is a free and open source wiki software used to power wiki websites such as Wikipedia.
-Using the MediaWiki markup, the LaRC Tech Team has improved the design, readability, and implementation of the DEVELOPedia site.
+Using the MediaWiki markup, the Langley Tech Team has improved the design, readability, and implementation of the DEVELOPedia site.

-The primary project objectives tackled:
+The primary project objectives tackled were to:

 Integrate all current data of the DEVELOP Exchange to DEVELOPedia